njreichert/ccal/README.md

 `ccal [options] [statement]`

-If no option is given, and an rpn statement (with each token delimited by spaces) is passed to the program, that statement will be evaluated directly by the program.
+If no option is given, and an RPN statement (with each token delimited by spaces) is passed to the program, that statement will be evaluated directly by the program.
 For example,